50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 24. Watch a Parade

 In addition to Memorial Day and 4th of July parades, some towns host parades throughout the summer.
-La Grange is known for its Pet Parade, which began in 1947.
+La Grange is known for its Pet Parade, which began in 1947 and was on June 1 this year.

 25. Head to a Festival